-Biodynamic® wine grapes covers the production of the grapes which would be classed as Demeter USA-certified.
+1) Biodynamic® wine grapes: This covers the production of the grapes which would be classed as Demeter USA-certified.
 It does not cover any wine made from them.
 For this, the grapes must be fermented and aged into wine following the Demeter USA Wine Processing Standard which has two labelling categories: “Biodynamic® Wine”, the most rigorous category allowing the least manipulation, and “Made with Biodynamic® grapes“, as described in more detail below.

-Biodynamic® Wine denotes a 100% estate-grown wine made from 100 per cent Demeter-certified biodynamic grapes from one estate vineyard.
-The wines must be made to the Demeter Wine Processing Standard.
+2) Biodynamic® Wine: Biodynamic® Wine denotes a 100% estate-grown wine made from 100 per cent Demeter-certified biodynamic grapes from one estate vineyard.
+The wine must be made to the Demeter Wine Processing Standard.
 It must be fermented with native yeasts, and may contain up to 100ppm sulfites.
 No other additives are permitted.
 The wines must be made in a Demeter-certified Biodynamic winery.

 * In 2009 both the above categories permitted the use of sulfites (up to 100ppm for dry wines and 150ppm for dessert wines), approved yeast nutrients, Bentonite for protein stabilization, and Biodynamic or organic egg whites for tannin fining.
 Both categories prohibited the addition of outside aromatic yeast, malo-lactic bacteria, enzymes and tannins.
 Source: Elizabeth Candelario, ‘Biodynamic® Agriculture • Wine FAQ’, with Elizabeth Candelario of Demeter USA, Sept 2009.